judeebeke/My-React-Portfolio/README.md

 # My Portfolio Site

 My Portfolio Site built with React and Tailwind Css.
-The website is very responsive and adheres to accessibility standards.
+The website is very responsive and adhere's to accessibility standards.
 Please rate my site or send me your suggestions for improvement.

 ## Getting Started with Create React App